lilianhj/advanced-ml-project/results/README.md

 in `../modeling/` and analysis of these results.
 In particular, the results and saved models are titled as follows $PREFIX_$SUFFIX.
 The prefixes indicate:

-- `RNNCUSTOM`: results/models from fitting RNN-type models without pre-trained embeddings
+- `RNNCustom`: results/models from fitting RNN-type models without pre-trained embeddings

 - `RNNLaw2Vec`: results/models from fitting RNN-type models with the Law2Vec